Schibsted-Tech-Polska/stp.rtm/README.md

                     'valueSuffix' => '%', // string value to be displayed after the value (optional) 'beginDateTime' => date('Y-m-d', strtotime('-30 minutes')) .
 'T' . date('H:i:s', strtotime('-30 minutes')) .
 'Z', // start time for collecting data for the graph
                     'endDateTime' => date('Y-m-d') .
 'T' . date('H:i:s') .
 'Z',  // end time for collecting data for the graph
-                ),
+                    'beginDateTime' => '-30 minutes', // start time for collecting data for the graph 'endDateTime' => 'now', // end time for collecting data for the graph ),
             ),
             array('id' => '%UNIQUE_TO_DASHBOARD_WIDGET_ID%',